zenoss/twill/README.txt

    code 200
    find testpass

+twill commands can also be used directly from Python.

-The primary use for twill (as with PBP) is to do automated testing of Web applications via a straightforward declarative language.
+The primary use for twill is to do automated testing of Web applications via a straightforward declarative language.
 In addition to basic Web crawling, I wanted to be able to extend the language via Python, and I also wanted to be able to record things with maxq_.
 Hence, twill.

+twill was originally based on Cory Dodt's "Python Browser Poseur", a.k.a.
+PBP_.
+It has diverged quite a bit since then.

 Use cases
 ~~~~~~~~~